paymentwall/paymentwall.github.io/docs/reference-pingback.md

 |**sign**|eg: d94b23ba8585f29978706dd1b153ead9 <br>Signature value calculated from pingback parameters.<br>Please refer [Signature Calculation](/reference/signature-calculation) for detailed information.|
 |**is_test**|eg: 1 <br>Value defined as 1. <br>Note: This parameter is not present unless pingback is sent via [Test Pingback Tool](/pingback-test-tool) or payment is done with Test Payment method.|

-For Digital Goods API, default pingback would include following parameters as well.
+For Digital Goods API, the default pingback would include following parameters:

 | Name | Format|
 |---|---|